-From the forthcoming inaugural issue of Media Theory, Johan Söderberg reflects on the complicity of media theory and Internet subcultures in the rise of “alt-right” neo-fascism.
+From the inaugural issue of Media Theory, Johan Söderberg reflects on the complicity of media theory and Internet subcultures in the rise of “alt-right” neo-fascism.

 What Are the Theoretical Lessons when Agnostic Hacker Politics Turn to the Right?